Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 As a quick note: these are the words you’d use as the child of your mother and father.
 As a child, you’d call your father’s side of the family 친가, but your mother can refer to her own family as 친가 as well, whereas you’d say 외가 for the same group of people.
 Keep that in mind!

-You probably also notice that there’s more complication with naming your father’s brothers.
-When talking about them, one would normally attach Korean ordinal numbers to the title, which designate their order in age.
+When talking about your father’s brothers, one would normally attach Korean ordinal numbers to the title, which designate their order in age.

-This also applies for your father’s younger brothers, though you’d use 작은아버지 instead of 큰아버지.
+This also applies to your father’s younger brothers, though you’d use 작은아버지 instead of 큰아버지.

 If you’re wondering why this special treatment exists specifically for the male portion of the paternal side, part of it is likely due to those traditional Confucian principles mentioned before, which also put an emphasis on the role of the man within the family.